 Co-owner Eric Flatt grew up on a small ranch in Colorado and stays true to his roots by serving local ingredients, buying from ranchers and creating a warm, rustic atmosphere for Cartwright’s guests.
 Eric has an extensive resume working for five-star resorts, hotels and restaurants in San Francisco and Colorado, where he was a chef and managed the AT&T golf tournament, U.S. Open, Concours d’Elegance and many more world-class events.
 He stays ahead of the curve in food trends by going backward in time, using local desert harvests and all-natural and organic products.

 Co-owner John Malcolm heads up the front of the house by personally greeting guests and remembering specific details of their preferences.
 John works closely with the servers, hostess and bartenders to ensure each guest has an exceptional experience.
 He has been in the hospitality business his whole life and brings a wealth of knowledge from five-star hotels, private clubs and several restaurants.
 John graduated from the California Culinary Academy and has a solid background in all aspects of the business, including food, wine and service.

-Manager/Event Coordinator Amanda Bayuk handles the administration and training for Cartwright’s, ensuring that our business runs smoothly and the staff is well-prepared to deliver top-quality service.
+Banquet/Event Coordinator and Wedding Specialist Amanda Malcolm handles special events small and large, using her expertise in planning and presentation to deliver top-quality service.
 She has a degree in hospitality management from Northern Arizona University and is a level one certified sommelier.